TheCarsonWest/nerd-emoji/python1/Async Generators.md

 ### Definition

-Async generators are special types of generators that can be used to lazily generate a sequence of values asynchronously.
+Async [[Generators]] are special types of [[Generators]] that can be used to lazily generate a sequence of values asynchronously.
 They allow for the creation of asynchronous iterators, making it possible to handle data asynchronously while maintaining the ability to iterate over the generated sequence.

 ### How to Use Async [[Generators]]

-Async generators are defined using the `async def` syntax, similar to regular generators.
+Async [[Generators]] are defined using the `async def` syntax, similar to regular [[Generators]].
 They have a `yield` statement to produce each value in the sequence.
 However, they use the `async for` syntax to be iterated over asynchronously.

 ```python
 async def generate_numbers():